 Ranking Multiple Domains

-Remember that if you don’t have a physical brick-and-mortar location in a particular area you won’t rank in the local pack (an exception is Service Area Businesses that serve a particular area but don’t have a physical location), but with multiple domains, you have the ability to rank multiple sites for local queries.
+Remember that if you don’t have a physical brick-and-mortar location in a particular area you are not likely to rank in the local pack (an exception is Service Area Businesses that serve a particular area but don’t have a physical location), but with multiple domains, you have the ability to rank multiple sites for local queries.

 Here’s an example of a plumber client that we have using multiple websites to dominate the local search results – I have blurred the domain names.
 He has one listing in the local 3-pack, then 3 domains that rank below that in the traditional SEO listings.
 And when you consider that the top two listings are Google Home Services and then a Google PPC ad, he’s got 6 listings on this page!

 In summary, to round out this post, Google local SEO is a major undertaking, a serious business strategy and not as simple as signing up for a local listing service like Yext, or just claiming your Google My Business listing.